seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Milford-Haven.
 She hath my letter for the purpose
 where, if thou fear to strike and to make me certain
 it is done, thou art the pandar to her dishonour and
-equally to me disloyal.’
+equally to me disloyal.'

 **PISANIO**
 What shall I need to draw my sword? the paper
 Hath cut her throat already.
-No, ’tis slander,
+No, 'tis slander,
 Whose edge is sharper than the sword, whose tongue
 Outvenoms all the worms of Nile, whose breath
 Rides on the posting winds and doth belie